Dominikwigh/coffee-shop/README.md

 * The website handles selling of products directly to the end customer or the website user.

 ## User Experience
 User experience has been designed with a minimalistic, clean, and professional look.
 A light-colored background and bold dark colors for text as well as sharp images portray the purpose and goal of the e-commerce-site.
 The visitors to Coffee Shop is most likely someone who enjoys making nice coffee at home.
 Who enjoys a nice espresso, or a pour over coffee from whole beans.
 A visitor to Coffee shop is also someone who most likely enjoys reading about coffee.

 ## Agile Development
 The plan for this project was carried out using the Agile Methodology in github.
-User Stories were created using issues on git hub.
+User Stories were created using issues on github.
 Each user story explicitly explains the purpose of the issues.
 They are prioritised using gitHub labels with different colors.
 Each story was assigned a classification of Must-Have, Should-Have, Could-Have or Won't Have.
 Some tasks were completed quicker than others but overall every thing went good.
 With the project being completed ahead of schedule.